askanium/space_invaders_assignment/README.md

 scanners, you should inherit from `scanners.base.Scanner` and provide an implementation for `process_frame` and `is_worth_processing_frame` methods.

+The `BasicScanner` can take two optional arguments:

+1. a `signal_threshold` value, that indicates what is the signal threshold a frame should have in order for it to be properly scanned.
+For instance, if the signal ratio is small (meaning there are few bits of information in the frame), it doesn't make sense to do a more heavy-weight processing of the frame, since the probability is high there is no invader in there.
+If no threshold is provided, 80% of the signal ratio of the target invader is used as a default value, but not less than `0.1`.
+2. a `similarity_threshold` value, that indicates what is the desired accuracy of the scanner.
+For instance, a similarity of `0.8` means any frame that has at least 80% of matching bits with the original invader pattern will be considered as an `IdentifiedInvader`.
+Usually, the smaller an invader pattern is, the bigger the similarity ratio should be in order for the scanner to perform well.
+The default is `0.7`

 ### Radar

 A `Radar` is responsible for using a `Scanner` that knows how to identify an